yoannlr/yoannlr.github.io/blog_raw/art/mobilephones.md

 I'm thinking about flashing my Pixel with [Calyx OS](https://calyxos.org/) or [Graphene OS](https://grapheneos.org).

 One could also take a first step into "better" phone usage by trying to switch away from all G-Apps (feaseable, I've done it).

+[^1]: The reason for that seems to be a constant need of Internet for the phone to perform basic operations.
+      I use [NetGuard](https://netguard.me) to block some apps (such as Calculator, which definitely needs it...) from accessing Internet, and to use a [hosts file](https://wikipedia.org/wiki/Hosts_(file)) which allows me to block certain domains.